-- Examples: - A company selects a small number of customers and ask them to try a new product.
-The company wants to choose a small group with largest influence. - Obesity grows as fat people stay with fat people (homofily relations) - Viral Marketing..
+- Examples: - Hotmail grew from zero users to 12 million users in 18 months on a small advertising budget. - A company selects a small number of customers and ask them to try a new product.
+The company wants to choose a small group with largest influence. - Obesity grows as fat people stay with fat people (homofily relations)

+- Viral Marketing..